Taking an audience-insight led approach to marketing and media strategy will deliver huge benefits.

 - Apply these insights to your content targeting and outreach.
 Use the brand and interest filters to hone your targeting to the most receptive audiences and make best use of your budget.
 Through this segmented targeting strategy, iterate your content so that it tells one overarching story, but appeals to your different audiences in a more relevant and personalised way.

 - Ultimately use this insight to transform your whole customer experience.
-And keep in mind that although the insights I’ve talked about come from social tools and channels, the application of these extends far beyond.
+And keep in mind that although the insights we've talked about come from social tools and channels, the application of these extends far beyond.
 Use this to direct your website content, DM and above the line communications.
 Even use it to inform your product develop plans, customer service proposition and technical roadmap.